 Undergraduate students admitted to the University are expected to continue to register for classes at AU and to pursue their degree.
-Those admitted to full-time study must enroll each Fall and Spring Semester.
-Students admitted to part-time study must enroll at least once in any 12-month period (Fall or Spring Semester, or Summer Sessions).
-Unless on an approved leave of absence, those who do not enroll on a regular basis as specified are withdrawn from the University.
+Those admitted to full time study must enroll each Fall and Spring Semester.
+Students admitted to part time study must enroll at least once in any 12-month period.
+Unless on an approved leave of absence, those who do not enroll on a regular basis as specified are administratively withdrawn from the University.
 Students withdrawn under this provision forfeit their enrollment deposit.